IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2024-09-10-how-i-use-ai.markdown

 tags: technical
 ---

-Brief list of what I've used AI (read as "LLMs") for
+Brief list of what I've used AI (read as "LLMs") for.

 # What I've used AI for